pestilence669/pestilence669.github.io/_posts/2014-07-05-After-years-Boost-finally-merges-my-patch.markdown

          else
 {% endhighlight %}

-It was finally merged to master four months ago.
+It was finally merged to master five months ago.

 I you work in C++ and haven't tasted the Boost libraries, I'd highly encourage you to do so.
 Modern C++ doesn't resemble old school C in the slightest.
 Some of my most favorite libraries in the world have been included in the [C++11 standard](http://en.wikipedia.org/wiki/C%2B%2B11).